Tacrolimus

 Alternatives

-Are there any alternatives to using tacrolimus in pregnancy?
+Are there any alternatives to taking tacrolimus?

 No treatment

-What if I prefer not to take tacrolimus during pregnancy?
+What if I prefer not to take medicines during pregnancy?

-Please do not stop tacrolimus without speaking to your midwife, GP or specialist.
+Do not stop tacrolimus without speaking to your midwife, GP or specialist.

-Will I or my baby need extra monitoring?
+Will my baby need extra monitoring?

 Who can I talk to if I have questions?

-If you have any questions regarding the information in this leaflet please discuss them with your health care provider.
+If you have any questions regarding the information in this leaflet, please discuss them with your health care provider.
 They can access more detailed medical and scientific information from www.uktis.org.

 How can I help to improve drug safety information for pregnant women in the future?